 Legal Documents and Attorney Review

 Now, divorce does require legal documents and filings and you may want an attorney or other legal professional to do that for you.
-Alternatively, once you have your signed Memorandum of Understanding from your mediator, you can easily create your own documents.
+Once you have your signed Memorandum of Understanding from your mediator, you can easily create your own documents.
 This can be accomplished with many inexpensive online services or by just relying on the information and forms provided on county websites.
 Alternatively, TruNorth Divorce offers assisted and full-service divorce processing options–you never have to speak with a lawyer or step foot in a courthouse!

 Some individuals or couples, even if they use a divorce mediator who is also a lawyer, will want to involve attorneys.
 This might be to have their own attorney(s) counsel them during the mediation process and/or have them review the Memorandum of Understanding and Settlement Agreement once the mediation has been completed.
 It’s always wise to take this extra step and I encourage my clients to do so.
 In my experience, though, most do not.